Mycteroperca interstitialis: Habitat and biology

 Mycteroperca interstitialis is mainly found over rocky or coral bottoms from the low water mark down to at least 55 m, although small and medium-sized fishes are frequently recorded in mangrove-lined lagoons.
 It is commoner around islands than it is in continental waters.
 It feeds on fishes. such as silversides, brown chromis (Chromis multilineata) and striped parrotfish (Scarus iseri) The juveniles are aggressive mimics of the clown wrasse (Halichoeres maculipinna), using their resemblance to allow them to approach potential prey.
 Spawning takes place in all months of the year, peaking in April and May.
 For most of the year they spawn in small groups but during the April and May peak season they form large spawning aggregations.
 The eggs and young are pelagic and there is no parental care.
 Females can become sexually mature at 2 years old, but 4 years old is more normal, They are protogynous hermaphrodites, and between 5 and 14 years old the females change sex into males.

 Taxonomy

-Mycteroperca interstitialiswas first formally described as Serranus interstitialis in 1860 by the Cuban zoologist Felipe Poey (1799-1891) with Cuba being given as the type locality.
+Mycteroperca interstitialis was first formally described as Serranus interstitialis in 1860 by the Cuban zoologist Felipe Poey (1799-1891) with Cuba being given as the type locality.